oe/sourcetree-alfred-workflow/README.md

 > press `cmd` + `enter` to reveal the repo in Finder

+## Optimize for Intel Chip Mac
+If you are using old Intel Chip Mac, you may experience the unbearable lagging, that's because of Swift JIT Compiler are really slow on Intel Chip.

 ## Contributions and Support
 I'm new to swift, feel free to make a pull request if you are willing to improve the code quality or its functions.